Jmuhleman/IST_2024/rapport_L2.md

 > - The backup files need to be physically distant and sent to another datacenter located a few kilometers away.
 >
 > Describe a potential solution and explain your thought process.

+Here is our solution:

+1. We can first make a snapshot of the volume to be backed up.
+We can perform it on production so that the database does not need to be interrupted. (constraint #1 is complied)

+2. We can send the data of the snapshot on a physically distant server so that we respect redundancy of the backup.(constraint # 2 filled).

+3. We should implement an automatic backup at regular times.
+E.G. with a script on amazon S3. etc..